Aidkit Logo

 We also use similar technologies like:

-Together, we just call these “cookies” for simplicity.
+Together, we call these “cookies” for simplicity.

 Does AidKit use cookies?

 Yes.
 AidKit uses a mix of first-party and third-party cookies.
-Some are essential for our site to work.
+Some are essential for our Site to work.
 Others (like analytics or marketing tools) are optional and only load if you say yes.
 Some cookies last only while your browser is open (session cookies).
 Others may stay on your device for a set period or until you delete them (persistent cookies).

 How AidKit uses cookies